Last Updated on March 8, 2021 by Helga Dosa

 Italy in the 1970s

 The 1970s in Italy are years of social and political commitment throughout the country.
-The decade opens with the proclamation on the law on divorce, in 1970, and ends with the law on abortion, in 1978.
-Both laws at the time are hot topics of debate, followed by referendum votes that split the population of Italy.
-Worker’s strikes and terrorist activities dot the 70s and everybody has a political point of view on almost any subject.
+The decade opens with the introduction of divorce, in 1970.
+And it ends with the law on abortion, in 1978.
+Both laws were hot topics in Italian culture.
+Two popular referendums split the population, dividing it into factions.

-In the 70s the highest grossing movies produced in Italy are “commedie pecorecce“, comedic sexy movies that lampoon some of the most common stereotypes about Italian society, a care free degeneration of the light comedies of the previous years.
+In the 70s the highest-grossing movies produced in Italy are “commedie pecorecce.”
+What are they?
+These are comedic sexy movies that feature stereotypes about Italian society.
+It’s a care-free degeneration of the light comedies of the previous years.

 Italian Television of the 1970s

-These are the years in which “Made in Italy” becomes a true brand and Italian products and lifestyle start to get more and more attention abroad.
-In return, Italy is more open than ever to foreign influxes.
-This is evident in music and television.
-Many singers and bands are influenced by the new musical movements hailing from England, Germany and the USA.
+Many singers and bands are influenced by the new musical movements hailing from England, Germany, and the USA.
 Music fans are inspired in their dress code and behavior from their pop idols, like Madonna, Wham, Duran Duran.
 Many pop bands, both original and copycats of British and USA bands start to appear throughout Italy.